-A 100% gut friendly, low FODMAP diet doesn´t use onions or garlic, two major players in Mediterranean cuisine and also present in the original Martha Stewart´s pasta.
+A 100% gut friendly, low FODMAP diet doesn’t use onions or garlic, two major players in Mediterranean cuisine and also present in the original Martha Stewart’s pasta.
 So, in this case and for many other recipes I use a slightly crushed garlic clove with skin that I carefully take out in the middle of the cooking.
 This gives it the garlic flavour but keeps us from eating the garlic itself.
 You can also use garlic infused olive oil instead.
 For the onions, I simply substitute with chives, scallions or spring onions (green tops only!).
-Soba noodles are 100% buckwheat flour, which in the low FODMAP diet is limited to 1/8 cup.
-Fortunatelly a lot of us can eat them without any problem.
-Is this is not your case, please use rice noodles instead.
+According to Monash University, soba noodles are low FODMAP, and a great alternative to gluten free pasta.

 You might be wondering by now if this will actually work.
 Well I guarantee that you will be surprised 🙂 What this dish essentially does is, by combining all flavours together in one pan, it creates a creamy and delicious sauce, thickened by the noodles starch.